-There are two ways for measuring exercise intensity which includes:
+There are two ways of measuring exercise intensity which include:

 - Subjective Measure–This includes how hard you have felt about physical activity.
-This is your exertion.
-This level of work varies from one individual to another when you are doing the exercise.
+Also, this is your exertion.
+Thus, this level of work varies from one individual to another when doing the exercise.
 For instance, a hard run for you subjectively might be a straightforward thing to do for another person.

 - Aim Measure–This is your heart rate after exercise that you can measure through different scales, like a treadmill.
 It defines your exercise intensity as you perform a particular movement.
 An increase in the heart rate means you have completed an intense workout and vice versa.

 Heart rate ranges according to age and heart zones

 There is a common suggestion for people to reach 50 to 85% of their optimum heart rate as they perform the exercise.
 The maximum heart rate is approximately 220 beats per minute, subtracted by a person’s age.
 Therefore, a person of 20 years of age will have a heart rate of 200 bpm.

 A person should target the lower spectrum (50%) and slow build-up to the upper scope (85%)—an average resting heart rate ranging from 60 to 100 bpm.
 However, sometimes, we see the lower resting heart rate go as low as 40 bpm, especially in athletes.
 It is because athletes have healthier muscles and better circulation in their bodies.